Asian shares slip but economic optimism keeps world shares near record high

-MSCI's broadest gauge of world stocks covering 50 markets, ACWI (.MIWD00000PUS), was little changed, a day after it hit a historic high, extending its monthly gains to 5.1%.
+MSCI’s broadest gauge of world stocks covering 50 markets, ACWI, was little changed, a day after it hit a historic high, extending its monthly gains to 5.1%.

-On Wall Street, the S&P 500 (.SPX) also closed at an all-time high while the Nasdaq Composite (.IXIC) hit a intraday record before paring some gains.
+On Wall Street, the S&P 500 also closed at an all-time high while the Nasdaq Composite hit a intraday record before paring some gains.

 For both ACWI and S&P500, analysts are now expecting the earnings in the next 12 months to recover to above their pre-pandemic levels.

-Amazon (AMZN.O) reported stellar results late on Thursday, lifting its shares by 2.4% in an after-hours trade. read more
+Amazon reported stellar results late on Thursday, lifting its shares by 2.4% in an after-hours trade.

 “For now we are likely to see strong economic data from the U.S. and that means we need to be wary of further rise in U.S. bond yields, and the dollar/yen,” said Toshiya Nakamura, chief manager of forex trading at Mitsubishi Trust Bank.